-1. Basis of Presentation and Other Items.
-The interim consolidated financial statements of Merit Medical Systems, Inc. ("Merit," "we" or "us") for the three-month periods ended March 31, 2022 and 2021 are not audited.
+Basis of Presentation and Other Items.
+The interim consolidated financial statements of Merit Medical Systems, Inc. ("Merit," "we" or "us") for the three-month periods ended March 31, 2023 and 2022 are not audited.
 Our consolidated financial statements are prepared in accordance with the requirements for unaudited interim periods and, consequently, do not include all disclosures required to be made in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
-In the opinion of our management, the accompanying consolidated financial statements contain all adjustments, consisting of normal recurring accruals, necessary for a fair presentation of our financial position as of March 31, 2022 and 2021.
-The results of operations for the three-month periods ended March 31, 2022 and 2021.
-The results of operations for the three-month periods ended March 31, 2022 and 2021 are not necessarily indicative of the results for a full-year period.
+In the opinion of our management, the accompanying consolidated financial statements contain all adjustments, consisting of normal recurring accruals, necessary for a fair presentation of our financial position as of March 31, 2023 and 2022.
+The results of operations for the three-month periods ended March 31, 2023 and 2022.
+The results of operations for the three-month periods ended March 31, 2023 and 2022 are not necessarily indicative of the results for a full-year period.
 Amounts presented in this report are rounded, while percentages and earnings per share amounts presented are calculated from the underlying amounts.
-These interim consolidated financial statements should be read in conjunction with the financial statements and risk factors included in our Annual Report on Form 10-K for the year ended December 31, 2021 (the "2021 Annual Report on Form 10-K").
+These interim consolidated financial statements should be read in conjunction with the financial statements and risk factors included in our Annual Report on Form 10-K for the year ended December 31, 2022 (the 2022 Annual Report on Form 10-K").

 2. Recently Issued Financial Accounting Standards.
-In March 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which provides temporary optional expedients and exceptions in accounting for modifications of contracts that reference the London interbank offered rate ("LIBOR") or another reference rate expected to be discontinued as a result of reference rate reform.
+In March 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which provides temporary optional expedients and exceptions in accounting for modifications of contracts that reference the London interbank offered rate ("LIBOR") or another reference rate expected to be discontinued as a result of reference rate reform.
 In January 2021, the FASB issued ASU 2021-01, Reference Rate Reform (Topic 848): Scope, which amends the scope of ASU 2020-04.
-ASU 2020-04 and ASU 2021-01 were effective as of March 12, 2020, and the provisions of these updates may be applied prospectively to transactions through December 31, 2022, when reference rate reform activity is expected to be completed.
-As of March 31, 2022, we had not modified any contracts as a result of reference rate reform.
-We are currently assessing the anticipated impact of these standards on our consolidated financial statements.
+In December 2022, the FASB issued ASU 2022-06, Deferral of the Sunset Date of Topic 848, which defers the sunset date of the guidance in ASC 848 to December 31, 2024.
+ASU 2020-04 and ASU 2021-01 were effective as of March 12, 2020; ASU 2022-06 was effective upon its issuance in December 2022.
+The provisions of these updates may be applied prospectively to transactions through December 31, 2024, when reference rate reform activity is expected to be completed.
+As of March 31, 2023, we had not modified any contracts as a result of reference rate reform.